 Gebrselassie, whose marathon record is 2hr 4min 26sec, called on China to deal with the pollution problem, which he feels will be "a hazard to athletes, seriously affecting their performances".
+Up to and during the Games, the IOC has promised to monitor Beijing's air guality closely.
+On Sunday,

 Up to and during the Games, the IOC has promised to monitor Beijing's air quality closely.
 On Sunday, Jacques Rogge, the IOC president, said that China had made "major progress" in tackling pollution.
 This included switching from coal to gas energy, closing 10 per cent of its power stations and planting millions of trees to improve its air quality.